Limuyang1013/FE-Blogger/Articles/Vue/阅读分析Vuex源码.md

     ) {
       console.warn(
         `[vuex] mutation type: ${type}.
-Silent option has been removed. ` + 'Use the filter functionality in the vue-devtools' )
+Silent option has been removed. ` + 'Use the filter functionality in the Vue-devtools' )
     }
   }